leeyerin2697/ManualSummaryApp/README.md

 This project takes an image-based user manual as input,
 1. extracts text using OCR,
-2. summarizes the key content into exactly three Korean sentences,
+2. summarizes the key content into Korean sentences,
 3. and converts the summary into a TTS (mp3) audio file.

 The summarized text is used only during internal processing,